sri-rang/jasba/readme.md

 # jasba

-simple build server that compiles javascript and less source files.
+jasba is a minimalist build tool that compiles javascript and less source files.

-typescript and stylus support next.

 it runs a server that watches source folders and triggers the build on change.

-has a simple json based configuration, example below:
+jasba projects have a simple json based build configuration, example below:

     {
         "compile less"    : {